 We know that Europe is increasingly being tested by the issue of Islam, for powerful geographical, historical and demographic reasons.
 Its geography makes it difficult to control and regulate migration, and immigration to Europe comes primarily from Muslim countries.
 Europeans are increasingly coming into contact with Islam, and the intensification of this relationship is giving rise to intercultural conflicts, tensions over values, and a return to religious faith, including in the political arenas of countries that have long been secular.
 Terrorism and crime are areas of concern that public opinion tends to associate with Islam and are most often linked to controversy over immigration.
 This is reflected in the opinion expressed in our survey: knowing that a person is Muslim elicits a negative reaction among 26% of all respondents in the 42 democracies studied, but this reaction is found among almost one third (31%) of respondents in the European Union, and 37% across the 11 post-communist Member States.
-No other religion causes such a level of negative sentiment: 7% of those interviewed tell us that they have a negative reaction when they learn that a person is Jewish (8% in the European Union and 11% in the 11 formerly communist countries), 6% when they learn that a person is Catholic (7% in the European Union), 6% when they learn that they are Protestant (5% in the European Union), 6% if they are Orthodox (6% in the European Union) and 13% in the case of atheists (7% in the European Union, a significant difference of 6 points).
-It should be noted that among those interviewed who respond negatively to the news that a person is Jewish, 78% expressed concern about Islam.
+No other religion causes such a level of negative sentiment: 7% of those interviewed tell us that they have a negative reaction when they learn that a person is Jewish (8% in the European Union and 11% in the 11 formerly communist countries), 6% when they learn that a person is Catholic (7% in the European Union), 6% when they learn that they are Protestant (5% in the European Union), 6% if they are Orthodox (6% in the European Union) and 13% in the case of atheists (7% in the European Union), end 13% in the case of atheists (7% in the European Union), end 13% in the case of atheists (7% in the European Union), the end that among those interviewed who respond negatively to the news that a person is Jewish, 78% expressed concern about Islam.